joerg-pfruender/joerg-pfruender.github.io/_posts/2020-09-27-localstack_and_lambda.md

    ```
    Now all services can talk to each other.

-   If you still have troubles with node.js lambdas connecting to other services:
+   Still have troubles with node.js lambdas connecting to other services with some error message containing `getaddrinfo ENOTFOUND`?
-   Node.js often tries dns resolution that may not work in docker-compose networks.
+   Maybe node.js tries dns resolution.
+And I think you do not have a dns server inside your docker-compose network telling the ip address of your database from the its dns name.
    Get the IPs of the services and configure your node.js lambda using ip addresses instead of hostnames.

 ## 2. Configure SQS to call Lambda